TPC Scottsdale: Stadium Course

 Tom Weiskopf and Jay Morrish were commissioned by the PGA Tour to build a course to host the Phoenix Open starting in 1987.
 The Stadium Course was the result, at an approximate average elevation of 1530 ft above sea level.

 The par-3 16th hole on the Stadium Course is the only fully enclosed hole on the PGA Tour.
 The temporary grandstands used for the Phoenix Open, that surround the 16th, which have a capacity of 20,000, are home to one of the most enthusiastic crowds on the PGA Tour.
-A shot that lands on the green will result in cheers from the crowd, while a shot that misses the green will result in boos.
+A shot that lands on the green will generally result in cheers from the crowd, while a shot that misses the green will usually result in boos.
 Tiger Woods scored an ace (hole in one) on this hole during the 1997 Phoenix Open, sending the crowd in attendance into a frenzy.
 A hole-in-one has been made on the 16th hole by 11 other golfers in the history of the Phoenix Open, with Emiliano Grillo being the most recent to do so in 2025.